wilkin547/docs.es-es/docs/visual-basic/language-reference/directives/const-directive.md

 ---
 # <a name="const-directive"></a>#Const (Directiva)

-Defines conditional compiler constants for Visual Basic.
+Define constantes de compilador condicionales para Visual Basic.

 ## <a name="syntax"></a>Sintaxis